MassBank/MassBank-charts/README.md

 # MassBank-charts
-This repo contains the different helm charts to deploy a full MassBank software system.
+This repo contains the different helm charts to deploy a full MassBank software system into a Kubernetes instance.

 ## Development